Registration | Registration appointment schedule | Late add period | Dropping classes | Online registration

 Students may register for classes online through InSite or in person at the Admissions and Records Office.
 Online registration is available 24 hours a day.
 In person registration begins after the priority period ends.
 See the calendar of important dates in the Schedule of Classes for the first day of open registration.
 Students registering in person must have a completed Schedule Request Form and a photo ID.

-•Any student may register during open registration (in person)
+•Any student may register during open registration

 In order to give students who are close to graduation or transfer an advantage in registering for the remaining classes needed in their last semester, students may apply for an early registration appointment by submitting an early application to graduate in the semester before their planned graduation date.
 View qualifying criteria for the early registration option.